The Inheritance Cycle: Eragon's Guide to Alagaësia

-Potential sequels
+Sequels

-In an interview, Christopher Paolini stated that he was considering writing more stories set in Alagaësia.
+In an interview, Paolini stated that he was considering writing more stories set in Alagaësia.
 He plans for one of them to be a continuation of the Inheritance Cycle, and the others to be for new story lines (such as a possible prequel centering on Brom).

-A new book was published December 31, 2018 named The Fork, the Witch, and the Worm.
+A new book was published December 31, 2018, the collection of tales named The Fork, the Witch, and the Worm.
+There was also a spinoff about Murtagh announced, which was released on November 7, 2023.

-In July 2022, Paolini tweeted that a TV adaptation was in very early stages of development.
-The show is set to air on Disney+, but a few details are yet to be unveiled.

-The same tweet also announced that two new books would be published in 2023, but did not confirm if they would either be a continuation of the Inheritance Cycle, or a totally new concept.

 Reception

 The books have been criticized for their derivative nature.
 The two most commonly discussed sources are Star Wars (because of numerous similarities in the plots) and The Lord of the Rings (because of the setting, elf and dwarf races, the language and character and place names).
-However, there were also many positive reviews.

 Adaptations

 On December 15, 2006, a film adaptation of Eragon was released.
 The movie, starring Ed Speleers in the title role of Eragon, as well as Jeremy Irons, John Malkovich, Rachel Weisz, Sienna Guillory, Djimon Hounsou and Robert Carlyle, was produced by 20th Century Fox.
 Stefen Fangmeier made his directorial debut with Eragon.
 The screenplay was written by Peter Buchman.
 Principal photography for the film took place in Hungary and Slovakia.
 A DVD of the movie was released March 20, 2007.
 The film received negative reviews, with complaints of amateur writing and of borrowing from The Lord of the Rings.
 Despite the film's box office success, all planned sequels were cancelled.

-In June 2021, Christopher Paolini tweeted #EragonRemake in an effort to get Disney, the intellectual rights holders following their acquisition of 21st Century Fox, to revamp the book series into a possible television show for Disney+.
+In June 2021, Paolini tweeted #EragonRemake in an effort to get Disney, the intellectual rights holders following their acquisition of 21st Century Fox, to revamp the book series into a possible television show for Disney+.
 Within hours, the hashtag began to trend with fans pushing for a proper adaptation.

 On July 25, 2022, Variety reported that a live action television series adaptation of Eragon was in early development for Disney+, with Paolini serving as a co-writer on the series, and with Bert Salke executive producing.